ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Add access management tags to a file share
 {: #fs-add-access-mgt-tags}

-Access management tags are metadata you can add to your file shares to help organize access control resource relationships.
-You first create the tag and then add it when creating a new file share or to an existing file share.
+Access management tags are metadata that you can add to your file shares to help organize access control resource relationships.
+You first create the tag and then add it to an existing file share or when you create a file share.
 You can apply the same access management tag to multiple file shares.
-You then assign access to the tag in IAM.
-Optionally, uou can create an IAM access group and manage users.
+You can assign access to the tag in {{site.data.keyword.iamshort}} (IAM).
+Optionally, you can create an IAM access group and manage users.

 ### Step 1 - Create an access management tag in IAM
 {: #fs-create-access-mgt-tag}

-From the IBM Cloud console:
+In the console:

 1. Go to **Manage > Account**, and then select **Tags**.
 2. Click the **Access management tags** tab.
 Add a tag name in the field.
-Access management tags require a key:value format.
+Access management tags require a `key:value` format.
 3. Click **Create Tags**.

 From the [Global Search and Tagging API](/docs/account?topic=account-tag&interface=api#create-access-api):

 Make a `POST/ tags` call to [create an access management tag](/apidocs/tagging#create-tag) and specify the tag in the `tag_names` property.
-For an example, see [Creating access management tags by using the API](/docs/account?topic=account-tag&interface=api#create-access-api).
+For an example, see [Creating access management tags with the API](/docs/account?topic=account-tag&interface=api#create-access-api).

 ### Step 2 - Add an access management tag to a file share
 {: #fs-add-access-mgt-tag}

-Add an access managment tag to an existing file share or when you [create a new file share](/docs/vpc?topic=vpc-file-storage-create).
+Add an access managment tag to an existing file share or when you [create a file share](/docs/vpc?topic=vpc-file-storage-create).
 For an existing file share:

-1. From the IBM Cloud console, navigate to the Resource list, and select a file share under **Storage** resources.
+1. In the [{{site.data.keyword.cloud_notm}} console)](/login){: external}, navigate to the Resource list, and select a file share under **Storage** resources.
-2. In the **Access management tags** field, type the name of an access management you previously created.
+2. In the **Access management tags** field, type the name of an access management tag that you previously created.
 The tag appears as you type.
 3. Save your changes.

 ### Additional steps